-EQUIPMENT: You should pack a binocular that is in good condition, along with a belt pack or day pack (good for carrying books, sunscreen, camera, etc.).
-As a precaution, it's a good idea to pack your binocular, a change of clothing, toiletry items, medications, and travel documents in your airline carry-on bag.
-Your leaders will have a spotting scope; but if you have one and wish to bring it, please feel free to do so.
+EQUIPMENT: You should pack a pair of binoculars that are in good repair, along with a belt pack or day pack (for carrying books, sunscreen, extra film, etc.).
+As a precaution, it is a good idea to pack your binoculars, a change of clothing, toiletry items, medications and travel documents in your airline carry-on bag.
+Your leader will have a spotting scope, but if you have one and wish to bring it, please feel free to do so.
 It will be useful from the observation towers and along the Panama City shoreline.

 HEALTH: VENT follows Centers for Disease Control and Prevention (CDC) recommendations for standard travel precautions, which includes vaccination against a variety of preventable diseases.
-Among these so-called Routine Vaccinations are measles/mumps/rubella (MMR) vaccine, diphtheria/pertussis/tetanus (DPT) vaccine, poliovirus vaccine (boosters for adult travelers), and Varicella (Chickenpox).
+Among these socalled Routine Vaccinations are measles/mumps/rubella (MMR) vaccine, diphtheria/pertussis/tetanus (DPT) vaccine, poliovirus vaccine (boosters for adult travelers), and Varicella (Chickenpox).
 You should also be up-to-date with Hepatitis A and Hepatitis B vaccinations.